What is human papillomavirus (HPV)?

 Gardasil is given as part of the school immunisation program at the age of 12-13 years.

-People of all genders aged 25 years or younger who have not had a Gardasil vaccine of any type are eligible for a free vaccination.
-In Victoria, this includes those without a Medicare card.
+Medicare card holders of all genders aged 25 years or younger who have not had a Gardasil vaccine of any type are eligible for a free vaccination.

 Those aged 26 years or older are not eligible for free Gardasil 9 and still require a 3-dose course.